mahimrahman/MonHeure-Mobile-App/README.md

 - **Smooth transitions**: Spring animations for all interactions

 ### ⚙️ Settings Screen
-- **Grouped sections**: Organized settings with colorful gradient indicators
+- **Grouped sections**: Organized settings with colorful gradient indicators using new palette
-- **Modern cards**: Rounded corners with shadows and borders
+- **Modern cards**: Rounded corners with consistent `shadow-md` and borders
-- **Interactive elements**: Switches, toggles, and selection indicators
+- **Interactive elements**: Switches, toggles, and selection indicators with new colors
-- **Danger zone**: Prominent red warning area for data clearing
+- **Danger zone**: Prominent warning area for data clearing with updated styling
-- **Enhanced modals**: Improved confirmation dialogs with icons
+- **Enhanced modals**: Improved confirmation dialogs with icons and consistent border radius

 ## 🚦 Quick Start